* HSASynthesizer

 The HSA Synthesizer uses a segment-based algorithm to learn from your real data and generate synthetic data.
 This synthesizer offers fast performance for unlimited tables.

-When creating your synthesizer, you are required to pass in a Metadata object as the first argument.
+When creating your synthesizer, you are required to pass in a object as the first argument.

 All other parameters are optional.
 You can include them to customize the synthesizer.